manifold-inc/targon/README.md

 > also pass to your miner/validator.
 This ensures that no one else can access
 > your vllm instance

+> **NOTE** Some features like --tensor-parallel-size might not work without
+> manual changes to vllm in coordination with powv.
+We suggest validators run the
+> fork with minimal to no extra paramaters.

 Install [docker](https://docs.docker.com/install/) and run

 ```bash